 - Include the word you want the page to rank for, but only if it makes sense

-Images can be indexed on search engines, which gives you great exposure if your business operates in an image led industry, such as beauty or photography.
-Images can also help to illustrate content when used correctly, for example, infographics and data visualisations are often used to present data in a way that can be easily understood.
+Google indexes images in Google Image Search.
+This gives you great exposure if your business operates in an image led industry, such as beauty or photography.
+Images can also help to illustrate content.
+For example, infographics and data visualisations help to present data in a way that can be easily understood.
 Featured images can create a feel for what the page content is about.
-At the start of this blog post, I’ve used an image of a start tile on a board game to illustrate getting started with SEO.

 How to optimise your images for SEO